To Sleep, perchance to dream

 In fact, sleeping 8 hours in a row was not considered normal even for adults until recent history.
 References from as long ago as Homer’s time (not Homer Simpson, Homer the Greek poet) to the 17th century describe a first sleep which began about two hours after dusk, followed by waking period of one or two hours and then a second sleep.

-Contrary to people’s endless search for the Eldorado of parenting – sleeping through the night as soon as possible – James McKenna explains that waking up at night while “breastsleeping” is good for the baby because it provides protection to the baby because:
+Contrary to people’s endless search for the Eldorado of parenting – sleeping through the night as soon as possible – James McKenna explains that waking up at night while “breastsleeping” is good for the baby because providing protection for the baby because:

 - the baby gets to be checked